 - What’s the catch?
 Not much.
 It is on the pricier side, but the Zoom team is constantly improving the experience.
 The more you pay, the more you get.

-We really like Zoom and am confident most organizations would too.
+We really like Zoom and are confident most organizations would too.
 However, just to be fair, we’ve put together a list of other conference room options as well.

 Maybe you’re not ready to invest in new hardware, or you’re happy with what you have in place.
 Here’s some affordable software that we’ve had positive experiences with for conferencing: